Interactive mode

 --prompt-file task.md

 Note: --host-network shares the host's network stack with the container (required for localhost:11434 access).
-This bypasses network isolation.
+This bypasses network isolation - only use with trusted local models.

 Network Restrictions¶

-For maximum security, use --restrict-network to isolate the container from the internet while allowing access to required LLM APIs:
+For maximum security, use --restrict-network to isolate the container from the external network while allowing access to required LLM APIs:

 # Auto-detects LLM endpoints from environment variables